McCloud River Railroad : Along the Line

 - Two sidings in the Mt.
 Shasta yard, one 1,795', the other 1,463', plus a 461' spur.

-- Industrial tracks, including at least one spur built 1907 into the Curtis Brothers cut-up plant and a 375-foot spur for Associated Oil Company, built 1924.
+- Industrial tracks, including at least five factory spurs measuring 921, 1347, 993, 1138, and 841 feet, all built or acquired circa 1907, plus a 375-foot spur for Associated Oil Company built 1924.

 In the fall of 2013, UP removed the south switch into the Mt.
 Shasta yard, removed their siding through town entirely, and significantly shortened the remaining switching lead into the north end of the yard.